Student support and services

 Navigating the University of Toronto website to locate resources can be difficult, even for upper-year students.

-If you have additional questions or aren’t sure about which resources are best suited for your needs, please reach out to the Undergraduate Office.
+If you have additional questions or aren’t sure about which resources are best suited for your needs, please reach out to one of us below.

 Our staff know the resources available across campus and can help advise on the best resources available for you.